Doubt

-Doubt is a mental state in which the mind remains suspended between two or more contradictory propositions, unable to be certain of any of them.
+Doubt is a mental state in which the mind remains suspended between two or more contradictory propositions, and is uncertain about them.
 Doubt on an emotional level is indecision between belief and disbelief.
 It may involve uncertainty, distrust or lack of conviction on certain facts, actions, motives, or decisions.
 Doubt can result in delaying or rejecting relevant action out of concern for mistakes or missed opportunities.

 Psychology

 Partial or intermittent negative reinforcement can create an effective climate of fear and doubt.

 Philosophy

 Descartes employed Cartesian doubt as a pre-eminent methodological tool in his fundamental philosophical investigations.
 Branches of philosophy like logic devote much effort to distinguish the dubious, the probable and the certain.
 Much of illogic rests on dubious assumptions, dubious data or dubious conclusions, with rhetoric, whitewashing, and deception playing their accustomed roles.

+In his posthumous work On Certainty (OC), Ludwig Wittgenstein describes how our everyday use of the words ‘doubt’ and ‘certainty’ function.
+The two concepts are interwoven into our daily lives such that if we cannot be certain of any fact, then we cannot be certain of the meaning of our words either.
+(OC §114).

 Theology

 Doubt as a path towards (deeper) belief lies at the heart of the story of Saint Thomas the Apostle.
 Note in this respect the theological views of Georg Hermes: